JumppanenTomi/HandWave/README.md

 3. Download the installer that fits your operating system:
    - For Windows, download the `.exe` file.
    - For macOS, not released.
-For testing, use the development environment.
-(Instructions below).
+For testing, use the development environment (instructions below).
    - For Linux, not released.
-For testing, use the development environment.
-(Instructions below).
+For testing, use the development environment (instructions below).

 4. Start the installer and follow the on-screen steps to complete the installation.